 Stephen advises emerging and public companies, venture funds, entrepreneurs and individuals on a wide range of intellectual property-related issues, including copyright, patent, trademark and trade secret licensing, protection and enforcement, software and hardware development and distribution, and the establishment and operation of Internet-based businesses and services.
 He also routinely counsels clients on the intellectual property-related aspects of mergers, acquisitions, spin-offs and strategic investments.
 Examples of the types of transactions on which Stephen routinely advises clients include:

 - Digital video content acquisition and distribution agreements with major movie studios, television networks, and cable networks for consumer access to films, television episodes and other video content under various business models, including subscription, transactional and ad-supported video-on-demand (VOD) and electronic sell-through (EST);

-- Device integration agreements with manufacturers of Internet-enabled televisions, Blu-ray Disc players, tablets, mobile phones and other consumer electronics devices to enable consumers to access online digital entertainment services directly from those devices;
+- Device integration agreements with manufacturers of Internet-enabled televisions, Blu-ray Disc players, tablets, mobile phones and other consumer electronics devices to enable consumers to utilize cloud-based voice services, and to access online digital entertainment services, directly from those devices;

 - Development and service agreements with online video distribution platform providers and online video ad serving platform providers;